VictorNalu/sorting_algorithms/README.md

 in the worst case
     File: 3-quick_sort.c, 3-O

-> Shell Sort -Knuth Sequence
+> Shell Sort -Knuth Sequence:
     Write a function that sorts an array of integers in ascending order using the Shell sort algorithm, using the Knuth sequence

 Prototype: void shell_sort(int *array, size_t size);